-- Iron in medium heat using a steam iron.
+- Iron on a medium heat using a steam iron.
 Silk sarees can be pressed while they are still wet.
 You may even place silk sarees under a thin cloth to avoid direct heat.

-- Place the saree inside 100 percent cotton fabrics like a dhoti, a dupatta or a muslin cloth.
-Avoid placing the saree inside plastic.
+- Place the saree inside 100 per cent cotton fabrics like a dhoti, a dupatta or a muslin cloth.
+Avoid placing the saree inside the plastic.
 Do not store sarees in fabrics that have even a minimal amount of polyester.
 Store each saree separately.

 - Use neem leaves to keep the bugs away.